 - A flexible network architecture that is compatible with standard Cat 5 cabling and routers simplifies network setup and ensures all devices on the network communicate and exchange data with each other.

-- Broad range of rich data for process control, monitoring, diagnostics and predictive maintenance can be made available from EtherNet\IP™ enabled devices.
+- Broad range of rich data for process control, monitoring, diagnostics and predictive maintenance can be made available from EtherNet\IP™ and PROFINET enabled devices.

-Because EtherNet/IP™ utilizes the Common Industrial Protocol (CIP™), it is media-independent and therefore supported by a large ecosystem of solution providers for the automation of industrial processes.
-EtherNet/IP™ easily ties into a wide range of Distributed Control Systems (DCSs) and Programmable Logic Controllers (PLCs) including:
+Because EtherNet/IP™ and PROFINET utilizes the Common Industrial Protocol (CIP™), it is media-independent and therefore supported by a large ecosystem of solution providers for the automation of industrial processes.
+EtherNet/IP™ and PROFINET easily ties into a wide range of Distributed Control Systems (DCSs) and Programmable Logic Controllers (PLCs) including:

 - Rockwell Automation

-2. EtherNet/IP™ Seamlessly Communicates with Industry-Leading Bioreactor Control Systems (Bioprocessing Equipment)
+2. EtherNet/IP™ and PROFINET Seamlessly Communicate with Industry-Leading Bioreactor Control Systems (Bioprocessing Equipment)

-EtherNet/IP™ technology is being considered or implemented by leading life sciences OEMs like:
+EtherNet/IP™ and PROFINET technologies are being considered or implemented by leading life sciences OEMs like: